 When the “seventh seal” was opened (Revelation 8:1), the seals being the concealing of the wisdom and purposes of God, there was silence in Heaven for about half an hour.
 The silence will result from the solemnity of the occasion.
 What is about to happen is the beginning of the Day of the Lord—the Day that struck terror into the unclean spirits whenever Christ approached.
 It is the Day of which the Hebrew Prophets spoke.

-Howl ye; for the day of the Lord is at hand; it shall come as a destruction from the Almighty.
+Wail, for the day of the LORD is at hand!
+It will come as destruction from the Almighty.
 (Isaiah 13:6)

 The seven angels were given seven trumpets.
 Still another angel came and began to minister at the Altar of Incense that stands before the Throne of God Almighty in Heaven.
 It is interesting that an angel should minister here because the offering of incense in the Tabernacle of the Congregation was one of the most important and distinguishing acts of the high priest of Israel.
 Perhaps this angel (messenger) was one of the saints in glory.